 Modalities and a deeper look into our bodies and the natural world

-Abdominal Massage is a window into our nervous system.
-Working within this area of the body can promote proper digestion, relieve tension, expand the flexibility of the diaphragm, address tension patterns, and nourish our core energetic posture.
+Daoist Zang Fu Acupressure / Abdominal Massage Working within this area of the body can promote proper digestion, relieve tension, expand the flexibility of the diaphragm, address tension patterns, support the uterus and menstruation and nourish our core energetic posture.

 Holistic Pelvic Care

-Holistic Pelvic Care™ is ‘a holistic practice consisting of physical and energetic tools designed to evaluate, restore balance, and enhance vibrant flow in the pelvic bowl of the female body by working with an individual’s core patterns.’
+Holistic Pelvic Care™ is ‘a holistic practice consisting of physical and energetic tools designed to evaluate, restore balance, and enhance vibrant flow in the pelvic bowl of bodies that contain a uterus by working with an individual’s core patterns.’
 HPC is a bodywork practice created by Tami Lynn Kent.

 This therapy works with body’s energetics through the fascia (the layer of connective tissue that surrounds and holds every organ, blood vessel, bone, nerve fiber and muscle).